WangZesen/scalable-data-project/README.md

 The system splits the execution of the backward pass into buckets and interleaves the corresponding local model updates.
 After updating a bucket, the corresponding communication can be initiated, and its results are not needed by the worker and its neighbors until the same bucket requires updating in the next iteration.
-By doing so, the decentralized updates are independent of neighbor information within the same iteration.
+By doing so, the decentralized updates are independent of neighbor information within the same iteration as in Figure 1.

 <p align="center">
   <img src="https://github.com/WangZesen/scalable-data-project/blob/main/Fig/timelines.png?raw=true" alt="Sublime's custom image"/>
+  Figure 1.
+Timelines of two workers in decentralized training.
 </p>
-<p style="text-align: center;">Figure 1.
-Timelines of two workers in decentralized training.</p>

 ### Heterogeneous Communication Cost